-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign of a range of safeguarding issues including neglect, child sexual and criminal exploitation - particularly county lines.
-School staff should follow the school's procedures for dealing with children who are persistently absent and children missing education to identify such abuse as early as possible.
-In the case of persistently absent children, this helps prevent the risk of them becoming missing from education in the future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and have a social worker (such as a child who is a Child in Need, who has a Child Protection Plan or is a Child We Care For), where being absent from education may increase known safeguarding risks within the family or in the community.
-See 'Working together to improve school attendance.' for further guidance: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1099677/Working_together_to_improve_school_attendance.pdf
+Children who have unexplainable and/or persistent absences from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
+School staff should follow the school's procedures for dealing with children who are persistently absent and children missing education to identify such abuse as early as possible and, in the case of absent pupils, this helps prevent the risk of them becoming a child absent from education in the future.
+This includes when problems are first emerging but also where children are already known to local authority children's social care and have a social worker (such as a child who is a child in need, who has a child protection plan or is a child we care for), where being absent from education may increase known safeguarding risks within the family or in the community.
+See 'working together to improve school attendance' for further guidance:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/1099677/Working together to improve school attendance.pdf

 Schools should put in place appropriate safeguarding policies, procedures and responses for children who are identified as absent or missing from education, particularly on repeat occasions.
-It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns, such as travelling to conflict zones, FGM and forced marriage.
+It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.

-The law requires all schools to have an admission register and, with the exception of schools where all children are boarders, an attendance register.
-All children must be placed on both registers.
-An appropriate response is needed when a child has poor attendance or is regularly missing education.
+The law requires all schools to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
+All pupils must be placed on both registers.
+An appropriated response is needed when a child has poor attendance or is regularly missing education.